 The mission of the Fund stemmed from the Dolans' realization and experiences that there were little to no resources to help families in these situations stay "afloat."
 They also recognized that, no matter what the diagnosis, serious childhood illness created the same psychological, physical, and financial instability for families in crisis.

 They therefore established the Kelly Anne Dolan Memorial Fund to help families caring for children with serious illnesses, disabilities, and injuries.
 The Fund provides financial assistance for needs not covered by insurance, respite programs, and non-cash items to families in Pennsylvania, New Jersey, and Delaware, and advocates for and provides information to families nationwide.

-In October 2012 the Kelly Anne Dolan Memorial Fund celebrated 36 years of operation.
+In October 2014 the Kelly Anne Dolan Memorial Fund will celebrate 38 years of operation.
 Our story began with one little girl and her family, but it has grown to be so much bigger than that.
-Kelly's life and loving spirit inspired a mission that has touched more than 21,000 families, providing hope, love, and support for children and their parents since 1976.
+Kelly's life and loving spirit inspired a mission that has touched 23,000 families, providing hope, love, and support for children and their parents since 1976.